-It is usual for mountain lions to travel long distances around their territories (which are usually around 30 square miles) as they look for water, food, shelter and a mate.
+It is usual for mountain lions to travel long distances around their territories (which are usually around 30 square miles) as they look for water, food, shelter, and a mate.
 But the presence of human activity presents a risk to them both in terms of accidental injury and hunting.
 In some areas, it is possible to get a permit that allows you to kill mountain lions.

 Research Into Mountain Lions in Urban Areas

 The research found that female mountain lions are found more often than males near urban environments.
 This is thought to be because there is more prey there because it is attracted to the improved vegetation.
 This also allows them to avoid having to compete with the males in the more rural locations.
-For these animals, there is trade-off between the risks of getting close to humans and the food that is available in urban areas.
-It also means like sightings like the one recorded in this footage are likely to become more common.
+For these animals, there is a trade-off between the risks of getting close to humans and the food that is available in urban areas.
+It also means that sightings like the one recorded in this footage are likely to become more common.

 The Featured Image